God's Firstborn

 The Apostle Peter had such an encounter at the house of Cornelius, a Roman Centurion.
 “While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.
 And those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out on the Gentiles also.
 For they heard them speak with tongues and magnify God” (Acts 10:44-46).
 Cornelius feared God and had shown favor to the Jews.
 Still, the Jews were not expecting this outpouring.
 God had demonstrated His sovereign work of salvation amongst the nations without any requirement for the Gentiles to become Jewish.
 They were now, in Christ, part of God’s firstborn family.

-The church has not replaced Israel, but rather the promise of the church, the promise of Christ and the Holy Spirit, which was for Israel, has now been extended to the Gentiles.
-In other words, Israel was to become the church—an assembly (ecclesia), a great multitude of every tribe and tongue and people and nation that would worship the God of Abraham, and join themselves to God’s firstborn nation, Israel.[xv]
-Israel is still God’s firstborn nation, firstborn however amongst many nations as was promised to Abraham, “No longer shall your name be called Abram, but your name shall be Abraham; for I have made you a father of many nations” (Genesis 17:5).
+The church has not replaced Israel; instead, the promise of the church, the promise of Christ and the Holy Spirit, which was for Israel, has now been extended to the Gentiles.
+In other words, Israel was to become the church—an assembly (ecclesia), a great multitude of every tribe, tongue, people, and nation that would worship the God of Abraham and join themselves to God’s firstborn nation, Israel.[xv]
+Israel is still God’s firstborn nation, firstborn amongst many nations as was promised to Abraham, “No longer shall your name be called Abram, but your name shall be Abraham; for I have made you a father of many nations” (Genesis 17:5).

-There is an ancient Jewish custom for firstborn Jewish men to fast on the day before Passover, commemorating the miracle which spared the Israelite firstborn males from the tenth plague that struck down the Egyptians.
-Some rabbis contend that firstborn sons should not fast for the entire day, and therefore, in the synagogue after the morning prayers, the firstborn sons participate in a festive meal, breaking the fast early, and continue eating for the remainder of the day.[xvi]
+There is an ancient custom for firstborn Jewish men to fast the day before Passover, commemorating the miracle that spared the Israelite firstborn males from the tenth plague that struck down the Egyptians.
+Some rabbis contend that firstborn sons should not fast for the entire day.
+Therefore, after the morning prayers in the synagogue, the firstborn sons participate in a festive meal, breaking the fast early and continue eating for the remainder of the day.[xvi]
 This festive meal is reminiscent of a parable we read about in the New Testament:

 “Then the disciples of John came to Him, saying, ‘Why do we and the Pharisees fast often, but Your disciples do not fast?’
 And Jesus said to them, “Can the friends of the bridegroom mourn as long as the bridegroom is with them?
 But the days will come when the bridegroom will be taken away from them, and then they will fast” (Matthew 9:14-15).